Blackburn and Seafield Credit Union

 Fauldhouse Collection Point

-The Blackburn and Seafield Credit Union will no longer be at The Hub on Fridays due to current Covid-19 restrictions.
+The Blackburn and Seafield Credit Union will be back in The Hub from Friday 7 May between 12 and 1pm.

-Members can use the following methods to pay into their accounts.
+Members can also use the following methods to pay into their accounts.

 - Standing orders.

 - Bank transfer, if they have internet banking.

 - Through payroll deduction, if they are a West Lothian Council employee.

 Members can check their savings and loan balances using the mobile app, available for free.
 Please call for more information.